 - No coverage: Uber will not take responsibility for an accident caused by an Uber driver who was not using the app at the time of the crash.
 In such a situation, the driver is fully responsible for their actions, so any injured parties will have to file against that driver’s privately purchased auto insurance policy.

 - Some coverage: When an Uber driver is using the app and actively looking for a fare, the rideshare company can provide some coverage after an accident.
 A 50/100/25 third-party liability policy can be used if the Uber driver’s personal auto insurance policy doesn’t apply or caps out before all damages are covered.

 - Most coverage: Once an Uber driver has accepted a fare and is en route to pick up the passenger or already has them in their car, Uber can provide the most coverage if an accident happens.
 A $1 million third-party liability policy can be used, regardless of the driver’s personal insurance policy.
 Uber can also provide uninsured/underinsured motorist (UM/UIM) bodily injury and/or first-party injury insurance, as well as contingent comprehensive and collision coverage.

 Of note, Lyft has a strikingly similar insurance policy.
-If you were hurt while riding in an Uber or Lyft, or if you were hit by an Uber or Lyft driver, then we can look into your case to see if the company’s insurance policy applies, so you can have a greater chance of getting more compensation.
+If you were hurt while riding in an Uber or Lyft, or if you were hit by an Uber or Lyft driver, then our Glendale Uber/Lyft accident lawyers can look into your case to see if the company’s insurance policy applies, so you can have a greater chance of getting more compensation.

 Let Us File & Manage Your Case